NETSERV-UAH/HDDP/README.md

 GitHub, or by contacting us directly.

 # License
-HDDP Switch is released under the BSD license (BSD-like for code from the original Stanford switch).
+HDDP Switch is released under the GPLv3 license.